Walgreens Logo

 Walgreen Drug Store Logo 1932

-One of the oldest logos featured a red ‘Walgreen’ lettering, which the designers used a stylized handwritten typeface.
+One of the oldest logos featured a red ‘Walgreen’ lettering, which the designers used as a stylized handwritten typeface.
 All letters except “W” were linked.
 A thin black line ran along the edges.
-In the background, the artists depicted a gray mortar made of several parallel horizontal lines of different lengths.
-This element symbolized the pharmacy mortar – a tool for grinding pharmaceuticals and preparing powders.
+In the background, the artists depicted gray mortar composed of several parallel horizontal lines of varying lengths.
+This element symbolized the pharmacy mortar, a tool used to grind pharmaceuticals and prepare powders.

-At the bottom was the red DRUG STORE, split in two by a loop of the lowercase g from the above Walgreen.
-The second inscription has been converted to upper case.
+At the bottom was the red DRUG STORE, split in two by a loop of the lowercase’ g’ from the above Walgreens.
+The second inscription has been converted to uppercase.
 It used a typeface with contrasting stroke weight and short serifs.

 1938 – 1948